FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 The winner earns a `x2` multiplier for each of the following:
 - Every triplet they revealed during round.
 - Capturing 7 or more Animal cards.
-- Every bombs they thrown on the field.
+- Every bomb they thrown on the field.
 - If the previous round had no winner (continuous draws **stack** multipliers).

 ## Double Penalties